Hurricane Daisy (1962): United States

 Damage totals from Daisy in the United States alone could surpass $10 million, including the passage of a nor'easter a day prior.
 Two fatalities were directly related to the storm, while 24 other people died from traffic related deaths due to flooded and slick roads.
 Rainfall from the two systems caused record rainfall in some areas of Massachusetts, with 14.25 in in Wakefield.
 Some areas of Boston were under 1 ft of water.
 The subways associated with the Massachusetts Bay Transportation Authority were flooded and could not be reopened until at least a day after the rain ceased.

 A total of 7.71 inches (196 mm) of precipitation fell in Portland, Maine within 24 hours, 3.13 inches (80 mm) of which fell in only 6 hours.
-Subsequently, Hurricane Daisy set a then-record the highest 24‑hour rainfall total for Portland; however, this recorded was broken during Hurricane Bob in 1991.
+Subsequently, Hurricane Daisy set a then-record the highest 24‑hour rainfall total for Portland; however, this record was broken during Hurricane Bob in 1991.
 The overall rainfall total for Portland was 9.47 in at the international jetport.
 In Auburn and Lewiston, a total of 4.58 in of rain fell.
 The Androscoggin River overflowed and flooded a road in the former.
 Two fatalities were reported in Maine.
 Throughout New England, thousands fled after homes, buildings, and school began to flood.
 It was considered the worst flood in the region since Hurricane Diane in 1955, and was caused partially because falling leaves clogged drains.

 Damages to boats were severe; hundreds of small boats were destroyed, while many larger boats were damaged.
 In addition, the lobster industry suffered heavy losses from the system.
 In the heavy surf that caused those damages to boats, three people were rescued in two different accidents, but they sustained injuries.
 Also, several small structures in Mount Desert Island, Maine were swept away by the high waves.
 In other areas of the New England coast, tides were 2 ft above average; a person was swept away and drowned, and minor tidal flooding occurred in coastal areas.
 In addition, a pier was washed away in the high surf.
 Total damage from wave and tide was $600,000.
 Some roads were completely under water, with pumping operations continuing for four days in the hardest hit locations.
 Throughout Massachusetts, many roofs were blown off of houses.

 Strong winds were also reported in New England.
 The highest winds associated with Daisy were felt over coastal Maine, where winds of 70 mph (115 km/h) were commonly reported.
 Wind damage was severe and widespread; one person in Maine was killed when a fallen tree landed on, and crushed his car while he was in it.
 In the southeastern portion of the state, power outages were reported, due to fallen trees and tree limbs.
 In addition, some roof shingles blown off in Maine and Massachusetts, while other houses were completely unroofed.
 Daisy caused moderate to severe damage in eastern New England.
 Total wind damage in New England was estimated to have reached $500,000.